RunMat

 TL;DR Summary

-If you have MATLAB scripts and want them to keep running, RunMat is the fastest drop-in option and Octave is the most mature.
-If you are willing to rewrite, Python gives you the broadest library access and Julia gives you the highest raw performance.
+If you have MATLAB scripts and want to avoid a full rewrite, RunMat and Octave are the closest fits: RunMat emphasizes speed, GPU acceleration, browser/desktop access, and agent-assisted migration, while Octave emphasizes long-standing compatibility.
+If you are willing to rewrite, Python gives you the broadest library access and Julia gives you high-performance numerical programming.
 None of the four replicate Simulink's graphical block-diagram modeling; all of them rely on script-based workflows.

 To verify any of this yourself, paste a .m file into the browser sandbox.
 No install or sign-up required.